 Selection process and criteria

 Proposals will be evaluated at national level, for the selection of one master's and one PhD candidate, which will be nominated by the Portuguese Head of Delegation to GBIF.
-The national selection with be done by member of the FCT Scientific Council for Natural and Environmental Sciences.
+The national selection with be done by the Portuguese Node of GBIF.

 The GBIF Science Committee will review the nominations and select winners of the Young Researchers Awards.
-Awardees will be announced in late summer or early fall 2020.
+Awardees will be announced in October 2022.

 The criteria for the awards, both at national and international level, includes: